pldmgg/PUDAdminCenterPrototype/README.md

 Import-Module PUDAdminCenterPrototype
 ```

-There are many function available upon Module import, and they can all be used independent of the Web Application.
-However, the main
-function that handles starting the Universal Dashboard WebServer is `Get-PUDAdminPrototype`.
+There are many functions available upon Module import, and they can all be used independent of the Web Application.
+However, the main function that handles starting the Universal Dashboard WebServer is `Get-PUDAdminPrototype`.

 ## Examples